JFIT: a framework to obtain combined experimental results through joint fits: Examples demonstrating the benefits of joint fitting

 We perform likelihood scans as a function of $\dxrho$ for several individual datasets and their corresponding joint fits, i.e., we fix $\dxrho$ to several consecutive values, for each of which the fit is repeated.
 The other parameters are free to vary as in the nominal fit.
-We compare the sum of likelihood functions obtained in this way from two datasets to the likelihood scan obtained with the corresponding \jfit; this is shown in Fig.~\ref{fig:scans}.
-This comparison illustrates the fact that even if two experiments provide their full likelihood dependences on certain parameters, obtaining a combined result by summing up these functions is not equivalent to performing a joint fit.
+We compare the sum of one-dimensional log-likelihood functions obtained from scans of two datasets, to the full likelihood scan obtained with the corresponding \jfit{}-framework fit.
+One such comparison, which is more extreme than the average case, but not uncommon, is shown in Fig.~\ref{fig:scans}.
+It illustrates the fact that even if two experiments provide their likelihood dependences on a particular subset of parameters, obtaining a combined result by summing these functions is in general not equivalent to performing a joint fit.
 Indeed, values of nuisance parameters, for which combined results are not desired, generally differ between the joint fit and the individual fits.
-Note that in the particular case shown in Fig.~\ref{fig:scans} the minimum obtained from the joint fit is closer to the generated value of $-0.16$ and has a smaller uncertainty than the other combination.
-Also, the joint-fit result is smaller than both minima obtained from the individual fits.
-This indicates that even in well-behaved cases and even if the combination is performed by summing likelihood functions, neglecting correlations may result in biases.
+Note that in the particular case shown in Fig.~\ref{fig:scans} the minimum obtained from the joint fit does not lie between the two minima obtained from the individual fits but is located at a more negative value and, in fact, is closer to the generated value of $-0.16$.
+It also has a smaller uncertainty than the other combination.
+This indicates that even in well-behaved cases and even if the combination is performed by summing partial likelihood functions, neglecting correlations may result in biases.